Generic selectors

 Wembley Tavern, 121 Wembley Park Dr, Wembley Park, HA9 8HG

 The Wembley Tavern is a pokey bar on the east side of Wembley that doesn't have room for many fans at all.
-However, if you can get in there, then it's worth staying for a few drinks due to its prime location and ‘old school' feel.
+However, if you can get in there, it's worth staying for a few drinks due to its prime location and ‘old school' feel.
 The Wembley Tavern shows live sports, so it's a popular choice for people who don't have a ticket to the match.

 • The Blue Check, 12 -13 Empire Way, Wembley, HA9 0RQ